alex-podogov/Interactive-Network-Switch-Simulator/README.md

 # Interactive-Network-Switch-Simulator

-While learning OOP in Python, I decided to build an interactive network switch simulator.
+Was bored and decided to build an interactive network switch simulator with Python.
 It supports a simple CLI and basic functionalities of switches.

-Yes, I realize that this is not a fully-functional network simulator.
-For now, it supports a single switch and a few PCs connected to it.
+I realize that this is not a fully-functional network simulator.
+It supports a single switch and a few PCs connected to it.

 I have tested it in my PyCharm and in my OS environment.
 And it works just fine.